 Make a list of all the new habits you need to build that will support your goals.
 Then create a simple checklist to follow each day.
 Creating a checklist for these habits is a surefire way to keep you on track.
 It might seem silly at first, but a checklist is extremely helpful until your new behaviors become automatic.

 Write your daily ‘to-do’ checklist and keep it beside your daily priorities so that you have easy access to both first thing in the morning.
 Keep these with you at all times as reminders to stay on track.
-Which brings me to the easiest five minutes – and potentially most rewarding – of your transformation.

 The 30-minute transformation plan is a simple yet powerful way to change your life.
 It doesn’t require massive sacrifice.
 Instead, you’ll gain confidence and motivation with small victories each day.